ton-blockchain/stablecoin-contract/README.md

 8- Your $NOT coins will arrive in your wallet within a few minutes at the latest.

-9- Remember that you will use the Tone network to send the $NOT coin to your Telegram wallet or to the listed exchanges.
+9- Remember that you will use the Ton network to send the $NOT coin to your Telegram wallet or to the listed exchanges.

 ## Table of contents